-- You will need to pull back the plunger with other hands.
+- You will need to pull back the plunger with the other hands.

 - And then slide the bottom of the caulk tube into the gun.

-- Let the plunger rod be back to the right place.
+- Let the plunger rod be back in the right place.

 - Cut the tip of the caulk tube with the utility knife.